-1 The OA commitment is in principle met through digital publication that is immediate, unrestricted and free of charge: gold-road OA journals, books and book chapters.
+- 1 The OA commitment is in principle met through digital publication that is immediate, unrestricted and free of charge: gold-road OA journals, books and book chapters.
 The SNSF may award grants for such publications (Clause 11.10 and Regulations on the funding of OA publications).
-Publications with restricted access (hybrid publications with author fees) do not meet the requirements for OA grants of the SNSF.

-2 The OA commitment can also be met through digital publication in a disciplinary or institutional repository granting free and unrestricted access; this is known as the green road to OA.
-The digitally published version must be, at least, consistent with the content of the version published by the publisher (Author's Accepted Manuscript).
-In the case of scientific articles, access must be granted immediately; in the case of all other publications, access must be granted within 12 months.
-3 [repealed]

-4 Repositories pursuant to paragraph 2 are publicly accessible non-commercial archives or data-bases of higher education institutions and other recognised research institutions or scientific facilities.
+Publications with restricted access (hybrid publications with author fees) do not meet the requirements for OA grants of the SNSF. - 2 The OA commitment can also be met through digital publication in a disciplinary or institutional repository granting free and unrestricted access; this is known as the green road to OA. - 3 Accessibility to a publication after it has been published by the publisher (green OA pursuant to paragraph 2) must be guaranteed through publication of a version with the same content as the publication effected by the publisher no later than after expiry of the following embargo periods. - a. six months for journal articles; - b. twelve months for all other publications. - 4 Repositories pursuant to paragraph 2 are publicly accessible non-commercial archives or databases of higher education institutions and other recognised research institutions or scientific facilities.